 A5: Yes.
-Paragraph A17 states, "AcSEC also concluded that while the criteria in this SOP may not be directly applicable to reinsurance contracts, based on the specific facts and circumstances of a transaction, the concepts are useful in evaluating the implications on deferred acquisition costs of modifications to reinsurance contracts or the underlying reinsured contracts."
+Paragraph A17 states that, "AcSEC also concluded that while the criteria in this SOP may not be directly applicable to reinsurance contracts, based on the specific facts and circumstances of a transaction, the concepts are useful in evaluating the implications on deferred acquisition costs of modifications to reinsurance contracts or the underlying reinsured contracts."
 Some potential situations might include the following:

-• The treaty covers YRT on a block of term and universal life (UL) for any excess of death benefit over a retention limit.
-The reinsurer establishes FAS60 DAC for the
+- The treaty covers YRT on a block of term and universal life (UL) for any excess of death benefit over a retention limit.
+The reinsurer establishes FAS 60 DAC for the YRT treaty.

-YRT treaty.
 A policyholder converts from term to UL of the same face amount.
 The underlying policy conversion has no bearing on the amount of reinsurance assumed or the YRT reinsurance premiums.
 There has been no change to the reinsurance treaty.
-The reinsurer sees no need to look through to the underlying contract conversion and DAC is retained.

-- The treaty covers coinsurance of a block of term and UL.
+The reinsurer may see no need to look through to the underlying contract conversion and DAC is retained. - The treaty covers coinsurance of a block of term and UL.
 The reinsurer establishes a DAC asset and amortizes it in accordance with FAS 60 for term and with FAS 97 for UL.
 A policyholder converts from term to UL of the same face amount.
-The reinsurer writes off a portion of the FAS 60 DAC related to termination of the term policy.
-The reinsurer does not transfer DAC to the treaty covering the converted UL policy to avoid mixing FAS 60 and FAS 97 accounting. - The treaty covers coinsurance of a block of term.
+The reinsurer would need to consider whether it is appropriate under the SOP to either: - o Reduce the FAS 60 DAC balance for the converted term policy without increasing the FAS 97 DAC balance. - Transfer the FAS 60 DAC balance for the converted term policy to the FAS 97 DAC balance. - Leave the FAS 60 and FAS 97 DAC balances unchanged (although this could produce inappropriate results in the extreme case where all or most policies convert). - The treaty covers coinsurance of a block of term.
 A policyholder exercises an option that results in a substantial change where this is done within the original contract and meets the test of paragraph 9 for exemption as an internal exchange.
 If the treaty contemplates this, i.e., allows for ongoing coinsurance of that contract as a matter of course, the reinsurer might conclude that no internal exchange occurred and DAC is maintained.
 As a practical matter, the reinsurer simply follows the accounting determination of the ceding company.
 However, if the treaty requires special consideration such as reinsurer re-underwriting or approval, or adjustment to the coinsurance terms, the reinsurer might conclude this was a substantial change and would then extinguish the DAC.